syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * []

-It holds the title name of the resource field to be displayed on the Scheduler appointment window.
+It holds the title name of the resource field to be displayed on the Schedule appointment window.

 #### Example